Musicking the Body Electric

 Second, the team will establish a new approach to score-reading that allows mobile musicians wearing the suit to intuitively learn and play compositions.
 Since the 1950s, musicians involved in contemporary art music have learned new score-reading techniques, such as graphic, verbal, and instructional, as they adapted to new instruments and forms of music-making.
 The b:s:s team will develop a score-reading technique specific to the body-score suit by creating a digital game that rewards mobile musicians for successfully activating the right body-based musical reactions on the suit.
 Composers will be able to pre-set the aesthetic parameters present in an individual composition on the meta-game software.

 3. Composition / Performance

 Third, the team will focus on composing creatively for and performing with the body-score suit.
-Adam Basanta, b:s:s Project Coordinator, and Julian Klein, Director of the Institute for Artistic Research in Berlin, will join Sandeep Bhagwati to compose music for the project.
+Adam Basanta, b:s:s research associate, and Julian Klein, Director of the Institute for Artistic Research in Berlin, will join Sandeep Bhagwati to compose music for the project.
 These composers will investigate ways to create compositions that embody and highlight the unique qualities introduced by the project’s new musical technologies and playing techniques.
 The b:s:s team will also examine musical concepts concerning space, movement, and performance to engender new musical frameworks that redefine the composer-musician relationship, re-imagine audience experiences of music performance, and mobilize musicians and listeners.
 These new concepts will be explored in compositions, creative works, and theoretical papers.